edgelesssys/constellation/docs/docs/overview/performance/io.md

 On GCP, the results exceed the maximum performance guarantees of the chosen disk type.
 There are two possible explanations for this.
 The first is that there may be cloud caching in place that isn't configurable.
 Alternatively, the underlying provisioned disk size may be larger than what was requested, resulting in higher performance boundaries.

 When comparing Constellation on GCP with GKE, Constellation has similar bandwidth but about 10% less IOPS performance.
 On Azure, Constellation has similar IOPS performance compared to AKS, where both likely hit the maximum storage performance.
 However, Constellation has approximately 15% less read and write bandwidth.
+On AWS, Constellation has similar IOPS performance compared to EKS, where both likely hit the maximum storage performance.
+However, Constellation has approximately 18% less read and 31% less write bandwidth.

 ## Conclusion

-Despite the added [security benefits](../security-benefits.md) that Constellation provides, it only incurs a slight performance overhead when compared to managed Kubernetes offerings such as AKS and GKE.
-In most compute benchmarks, Constellation is on par with it's alternatives.
+Despite the added [security benefits](../security-benefits.md) that Constellation provides, it only incurs a slight performance overhead when compared to managed Kubernetes offerings such as EKS, AKS, and GKE.
+In most compute benchmarks, Constellation is on par with its alternatives.
 While it may be slightly slower in certain I/O scenarios due to network and storage encryption, there is ongoing work to reduce this overhead to single digits.

 For instance, storage encryption only adds between 10% to 15% overhead in terms of bandwidth and IOPS.